 Note about faculty and staff coverage:

-Programs are not required to provide insurance for faculty/staff, but many programs do offer this as a benefit.
+Programs are not required to provide insurance for faculty/staff, but this is considered a best practice.

 Tip: Programs are required to provide insurance coverage for students only for the official program departure and return dates.